commander-trashdin/Trashscope/README.md

 }
 ```

-The mem2reg pass implements the standard “iterated dominance frontier” algorithm for constructing SSA form and has a number of optimizations that speed up (very common) degenerate cases.
-The mem2reg optimization pass is the answer to dealing with mutable variables, and we highly recommend that you depend on it.
-Note that mem2reg only works on variables in certain circumstances:
+The `mem2reg` pass implements the standard “iterated dominance frontier” algorithm for constructing SSA form and has a number of optimizations that speed up (very common) degenerate cases.
+The `mem2reg` optimization pass is the answer to dealing with mutable variables, and we highly recommend that you depend on it.
+Note that `mem2reg` only works on variables in certain circumstances:

-    mem2reg is alloca-driven: it looks for allocas and if it can handle them, it promotes them.
+ - `mem2reg` is alloca-driven: it looks for allocas and if it can handle them, it promotes them.
 It does not apply to global variables or heap allocations.

-    mem2reg only looks for alloca instructions in the entry block of the function.
+ - `mem2reg` only looks for alloca instructions in the entry block of the function.
 Being in the entry block guarantees that the alloca is only executed once, which makes analysis simpler.

-    mem2reg only promotes allocas whose uses are direct loads and stores.
+ - `mem2reg` only promotes allocas whose uses are direct loads and stores.
 If the address of the stack object is passed to a function, or if any funny pointer arithmetic is involved, the alloca will not be promoted.

-    mem2reg only works on allocas of first class values (such as pointers, scalars and vectors), and only if the array size of the allocation is 1 (or missing in the .ll file). mem2reg is not capable of promoting structs or arrays to registers.
-Note that the “sroa” pass is more powerful and can promote structs, “unions”, and arrays in many cases.
+ - `mem2reg` only works on allocas of first class values (such as pointers, scalars and vectors), and only if the array size of the allocation is 1 (or missing in the .ll file). `mem2reg` is not capable of promoting structs or arrays to registers.
+Note that the `sroa` pass is more powerful and can promote structs, “unions”, and arrays in many cases.

 All of these properties are easy to satisfy for most imperative languages, and we’ll illustrate it below with Kaleidoscope.
 The final question you may be asking is: should I bother with this nonsense for my front-end?
 Wouldn’t it be better if I just did SSA construction directly, avoiding use of the mem2reg optimization pass?
 In short, we strongly recommend that you use this technique for building SSA form, unless there is an extremely good reason not to.
 Using this technique is:

-    Proven and well tested: clang uses this technique for local mutable variables.
+ - Proven and well tested: clang uses this technique for local mutable variables.
 As such, the most common clients of LLVM are using this to handle a bulk of their variables.
 You can be sure that bugs are found fast and fixed early.

-    Extremely Fast: mem2reg has a number of special cases that make it fast in common cases as well as fully general.
+ - Extremely Fast: `mem2reg` has a number of special cases that make it fast in common cases as well as fully general.
 For example, it has fast-paths for variables that are only used in a single block, variables that only have one assignment point, good heuristics to avoid insertion of unneeded phi nodes, etc.

-    Needed for debug info generation: Debug information in LLVM relies on having the address of the variable exposed so that debug info can be attached to it.
+ - Needed for debug info generation: Debug information in LLVM relies on having the address of the variable exposed so that debug info can be attached to it.
 This technique dovetails very naturally with this style of debug info.

 If nothing else, this makes it much easier to get your front-end up and running, and is very simple to implement.
 Let’s extend Kaleidoscope with mutable variables now!